gjjaswanth/SnakeGame-using-FPGA/README.md

   <br>
   <em>Figure: FPGA Snake Game Output on VGA Display</em>
 </p>

 ---

-## 🎯 Objective
+## 🎯 Project Objective
-The main goals of this project are:
+The main purpose of this project is to:
-- Learn FPGA-based system design
+- learn FPGA-based digital design
-- Understand VGA signal generation
+- understand VGA display timing
-- Build a real-time interactive system
-- Apply digital logic concepts in a practical way
+- implement a game using pure hardware logic
+- practice modular Verilog coding
+- study real-time input, output, and control systems

 ---

-## 🧠 Basic Idea (Simple Explanation)
+## 💡 Simple Idea of the Project

-The FPGA does three things at the same time:
+The FPGA performs three main tasks at the same time:

-1. Continuously draws pixels on the screen
-2. Updates the snake’s position
+1. **Draws the screen** using VGA signals
+2. **Moves the snake** at a slow and playable speed
-3. Checks user input and collisions
+3. **Checks inputs and collisions**

-This parallel execution makes the game smooth and fast.
+Because these tasks happen in parallel, the game runs smoothly without delay.

 ---

-## ⚙️ How the System Works
+## ⚙️ How the Project Works

 ### 1. Clock System
-- FPGA clock: **100 MHz**
-- Divided into:
+The FPGA board has a fast clock of **100 MHz**.
+This clock is too fast for the game directly, so it is divided into smaller clocks:

-  - **25 MHz → VGA display**
+- **25 MHz clock** → used for VGA display
-  - **Slow clock → Snake movement**
+- **Slow update clock** → used for snake movement

-This ensures the snake moves at a playable speed.
+This helps the screen update properly and keeps the snake movement human-friendly.

 ---

-### 2. VGA Display
+### 2. VGA Display System
+The VGA module is responsible for showing the game on the monitor.

-- Resolution: **640 × 480**
+- Visible resolution: **640 × 480**
-- Internally uses **800 × 525 timing** (includes sync and blanking)
+- Internal timing: **800 × 525**
+  (includes sync and blanking intervals)

-The VGA module:
-- Tracks pixel position (x, y)
-- Assigns colors:
-  - Snake → Green
-  - Apple → Red
-  - Border → Blue

----

-### 3. Snake Movement
-- Moves in fixed grid steps
-- Controlled using buttons (UP, DOWN, LEFT, RIGHT)

-Working:
+The VGA logic continuously checks the current pixel position `(x, y)` and decides what color should be shown.

+In this project:
-- Snake body stored in arrays
+- **Snake** is shown in green
-- Each step:
-  - Body shifts forward
-  - Head moves in chosen direction
+- **Apple** is shown in red

----

-### 4. Collision Detection
-The system checks:
-- Wall collision → Game Over
-- Self collision → Game Over

-This is done using coordinate comparison.

----

-### 5. Apple Generation (LFSR)
-- Uses **Linear Feedback Shift Register**
-- Generates pseudo-random positions

-Reason:
-- True randomness is not possible in digital hardware
+- **Border** is shown in blue

----

-### 6. Input Handling
-- Buttons produce noisy signals (bounce)
-- Inputs are synchronized and filtered

-This prevents wrong or multiple inputs.

----

-## 🧪 Simulation
+So the display is created pixel by pixel in real time.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/53b4708f-cf7d-43de-a6ff-d781c99f03a4" width="650"/>